 Tax credits are only available through the Health Insurance Marketplaces.
 I.e. You must enroll in a health plan through the Health Insurance Marketplaces if you want to use your tax credits.

 Tax credits are paid directly to your health plan.
 These tax credits are paid by the Health Insurance Marketplace to your health plan to keep your out-of-pocket costs low.

 Tax credits will be adjusted at the end of the year based on your actual income.
 At the end of the year, the tax credits may be adjusted if your income is different than you anticipated.
 This means that you will want to notify the Health Insurance Marketplace if your income changes.

 The amount of the tax credit depends on your household income and family size.
 Below are some examples of potential costs.
-Starting in October 2013, the Health Insurance Marketplaces will make available the exact premium and plan choices so you can know exactly what your insurance will cost.
+Check your state's Health Insurance Marketplaces to see exact premium and plan choices so you can know exactly what your insurance will cost.

 |Household Size||Annual Income||Estimated Annual Cost of Health Insurance (without government subsidy)||Annual Federal Government Subsidy||Actual Cost of Health Insurance|

 |4||$88,800||$12,300||$3,900||$8,400 ($700 per month)|

 The tax credits are available when you buy insurance so you do not have to pay all of the premium costs up front and wait for reimbursement.